cis-ds/course-site/content/notes/write-an-api-function.markdown

 From [Nolan and Lang 2014](http://link.springer.com.proxy.uchicago.edu/book/10.1007%2F978-1-4614-7900-0):

+{{% alert note %}}

-> The `xmlRoot()` function returns an object of class `XMLInternalElementNode`.
+The `xmlRoot()` function returns an object of class `XMLInternalElementNode`.
 This is a regular XML node and not specific to the root node, i.e., all XML nodes will appear in R with this class or a more specific class.
 An object of class XMLInternalElementNode has four fields: name, attributes, children and value, which we access with the methods xmlName(), xmlAttrs(), xmlChildren(), and xmlValue()

+{{% /alert %}}

 | field | method |
 |:-----:|:------:|